Ola-Baj/Customer-Behaviour-Analysis-SQL/README.md

 # Customer-Behaviour-Analysis-SQL

 This project's primary objective is to explore customer spending patterns, trends, and the factors that impact them.
-Through this analysis, we aim to uncover valuable insights into customer preferences, purchasing behaviors, and identify potential areas for enhancement in menu offerings and marketing strategies within a dining establishment.
+Through this analysis, i uncovered valuable insights into customer preferences, purchasing behaviors, and identify potential areas for enhancement in menu offerings and marketing strategies within a dining establishment.

 ### Background